LucasEnard/fhir-client-java/README.md

 For this, docker must be on before opening VSCode.<br>
 Then, inside VSCode, when prompted (in the right bottom corner), reopen the folder inside the container so you will be able to use the python components within it.<br>
 The first time you do this it may take several minutes while the container is readied.

+If you don't have this option, you can click in the bottom left corner and `press reopen in container` then select `From Dockerfile`

 [More information here](https://code.visualstudio.com/docs/remote/containers)